paradedb/paradedb/pg_lakehouse/README.md

 ## Inspecting the Foreign Schema

 The `arrow_schema` function displays the schema of a foreign table.
-This function is useful for verifying that the server and table credentials you've provided are valid.
-If the connection is successful and `pg_lakehouse` is able to read the foreign data, a table will be returned with the [Arrow schema](https://docs.rs/datafusion/latest/datafusion/common/arrow/datatypes/enum.DataType.html) of the foreign table.
-Otherwise, an empty table will be returned or an error will be thrown.
+This can help you decide what Postgres types to assign to each column of the foreign table.
+For instance, an Arrow `Utf8` datatype should map to a Postgres `TEXT`, `VARCHAR`, or `BPCHAR` column.
+If an incompatible Postgres type is chosen, querying the table will fail.

 ```sql
 SELECT * FROM arrow_schema(